 2. Develop Essential Skills for Web Designers

-The journey to learning how to become a web designer requires a strong sense of visual style, technical proficiency, and people skills.
+The journey to learning how to become a web designer requires planning as one needs a strong sense of visual style, technical proficiency, and people skills.
 Let’s take a look at the essential web design skills you’ll need to start your career.

 Typically, the technical aspects of web design involve a basic understanding of programming and site usability.
 Web designers who can code are typically valued more by web development companies, employers and web developers.
 These technical skills include:

 - HTML.
 The HyperText Markup Language provides instructions on how a site’s content and elements appear in a browser.
 HTML tags determine the appearance of titles, headings, and paragraphs, which are essential elements of search engine optimization.

 - CSS.
 Short for Cascading Style Sheets, CSS is a coding language that allows designers to have more control over the visual appearance of a website.
 CSS lets you change fonts, colors, backgrounds, and other visual elements of a web page.

 - Responsive design.
 Modern fast-paced lifestyles make it necessary for users to be able to access website information quickly.
-For that reason, web designers have to make sure their sites are compatible with different device types and screen sizes.
+For that reason, web designers have to make sure their sites are mobile-friendly, and working well with different device types and screen sizes.

 - Search engine optimization (SEO).
 Besides creating visually stunning website designs, web designers should ensure that the website’s structure, speed, and layout are well-optimized.
 This way, the site can rank better on search engine results pages (SERPs) and eventually attract more visitors.